-As a Canadian, writing this feels strange.
-However, there are few places in the world with the diversity of the US.
+Before visiting Norway, The US was #1 on this list.
+And, there are few places in the world with the diversity of the US.
 Actually, there’s nowhere in the world with the diversity of the US.
 From Alaska to Hawaii to Utah, there is such a range.
 Some of my favourite travel memories were in the USA, and there is still plenty in that country I have yet to experience.
 For that reason, the US is my favourite country to travel, and one of the best countries to travel to in general.

 Honestly, I didn’t think that much of travelling to South Africa before arriving.
 I had plenty of other African countries on my list I’d have rather checked off first.
 However, when I arrived in South Africa, I realized how brilliant this country really is.
 There’s no wonder it’s so visited.
 When I rolled my scooter into Cape Town, I felt that comfortable feeling ever traveller looks for in a destination.
 The Western Cape with the Garden Route, along with the Wild Coast and the interior national parks make South Africa a brilliantly diverse destination.
 It is a worthy Silver on my list!

 My trip into Namibia was recent so maybe it feels more dramatic than it really was.
 However, I absolutely loved the country.
 Warm, friendly people, and such a wide range of things to do and see.
 Etosha National Park is amazing for wildlife, and then you can’t really beat the landscapes of Sossusvlei and area.
 The best part?
 Namibia is totally affordable.